-He is the recipient of a Lannan Literary Fellowship, a Native Arts & Culter Foundation Arts Fellowship, a grant from the Witter Bynner Foundation, and a Whiting Writers’ Award.
-He teaches in the low-residency MFA program at the Institute of American Indian Arts.
-He lives in Albuquerque, New Mexico.
+Bitsui is the recipient of a Lannan Literary Fellowship, a Native Arts & Culture Foundation Arts Fellowship, a grant from the Witter Bynner Foundation, and a Whiting Writers’ Award.
+He teaches in the low-residency MFA program at the Institute of American Indian Arts, and will be the Guest Editor for Poem-a-Day in November 2019.
+Bitsui lives in Albuquerque, New Mexico.

 Dissolve (Copper Canyon Press, 2018)